megaannum/vimside/README.md

 Just checking in of a snapshot of work in progess: the actwin.vim (ActionWindow) code.

+ActWin's behavior is defined by the client that creates an instance.
+Added ActWin client-defined help and keymappings.

 Added multi-line content support.

 As an Option, the actwin will allow for an